-Potential investors should note that, although the Abu Dhabi Department of Finance has confirmed that the Abu Dhabi government's policy is to provide broad and ongoing support to a limited number of government-owned entities, including TAQA, it is under no obligation to extend financial support to TAQA in the future.
-TAQA's obligations under the Notes are not guaranteed by the government of Abu Dhabi, and the Notes do not benefit from any legally enforceable government backing.
+Potential investors should note that the Abu Dhabi government does not guarantee the obligations of TAQA in respect of any Notes issued under the Programme and the Noteholders therefore do not benefit from any legally enforceable government backing.
+Although the Abu Dhabi Department of Finance has confirmed that the Abu Dhabi government's policy is to provide broad and ongoing support to a limited number of government-owned entities, including TAQA, it is under no obligation to extend financial support to TAQA in the future and, accordingly, may not do so.
 TAQA's ability to meet its obligations under the Notes is solely dependent on TAQA's ability to fund such amounts from its operations, profit and cash flow or from external borrowings.